yhoon31/pro-CP/README.md

-The codes in this repository reproduce the experimental results in "Simultaneous Conformal Prediction for Missing Outcomes with Propensity Score $\epsilon$-Discretization".
+The codes in this repository reproduce the experimental results in "Simultaneous Conformal Prediction for Missing Outcomes with Propensity Score $\epsilon$-Discretization" (https://arxiv.org/abs/2403.04613).

 The functions used in the experiments, including those that run pro-CP and pro-CP2 procedures, are contained in functions.R.